bcohen116/Python-School-Projects/README.md

 # Python-School-Projects
-Projects created in the Advanced Topic in Computer Science class written in python.
+Projects created in the Advanced Topic in Computer Science class written in Python, Java, and Android.